CTPUG/wafer/docs/install.rst

      is not the case, override the wafer/registration/activation_email.txt template.

-#. wafer uses the Django caching infrastructure in several places, so
+#.
+Wafer uses the Django caching infrastructure in several places, so
    the cache table needs to be created using ``manage.py createcachetable``.

 #.
 Create the default 'Page Editors' and 'Talk Mentors' groups using